witnesschain/server/README.md

 To test JUST the API (`test-mocha.js`), use `npm test`.

 Before you run tests, ensure the server is running!
-(Run the tests and the server in separate terminal tabs.)
+(Run the tests, `truffle test`, and the server, `npm restart`, in separate terminal tabs.)

 ## Ganache